AliKheirAbdi/pitchit/README.md

 4. Create an instance folder ```mkdir instance``` in the root directory and navigate to it ```cd instance```
-5. Create a config.py file in the instance folder ```touch config.py``` 6.Run manage.pyLaunch in the server to view the application
+5. Create a config.py file in the instance folder ```touch config.py``` 6.Run manage.py to Launch in the server to view the application

 ## Development
 Want to contribute?
 Great!